jobkroongit/100-Days-Of-Code-Log/r1-log.md

 Found the bug, wrong ports in the .env file and a typeerror instead of .returning I used .returing.
 Bummer!

 ### R1D93
+Continuing Reactjs course and setting up my blog, chef to dev.

 ### R1D94
+Work on Kroonmaker website and businesscard project.

 ### R1D95
 ### R1D96
 ### R1D97